+Table 4.
 Defining SMART Goals

 S Specific: States exactly what principals want to accomplish.
 Specify who, what, where, and why.
 Write a rationale for the goal based on previous performance and district or school direction.
 Who will do what?
 Where will it be done?
 What activities will be completed?
-Where will the activities be completed?
-M Measurable: Describes how goal attainment will be demonstrated and evaluated.
+Where will the activities be completed? м Measurable: Describes how goal attainment will be demonstrated and evaluated.
 What evidence will show activities are completed?
-How will learning be applied in practice? Α Achievable: Explains why the goal is achievable, yet challenging.
+How will learning be applied in practice?
+What evidence will show learning has been Α Achievable: Explains why the goal is achievable, yet challenging.
 What is the action-oriented verb?
 Why are the goals achievable and challenging?
 R Relevant: Describes how the goal will be applied in the school.
 Why is the goal relevant to the work you do?
 How will the goal help you to be better at your job?
-How does the goal align to performance standards? Т Time-bound: States when activities will be completed and when learning will be applied (and observable) in the school.
+How does the goal align to performance standards? т Time-bound: States when activities will be completed and when learning will be applied (and observable) in the school.
 When will professional development activities occur?
 What are the deadlines for each activity?
 When will learning be applied in the school?

-The PGP goals should focus on the coordinator's professional practices (e.g., managing programs, providing professional development).
-By improving professional practices, changes in district- and school-level leadership practices may result.
+The PGP goals should focus on the coordinator's professional practices as defined by the Coordinator Framework (e.g., managing programs, providing professional development).
+By improving coordinator practices, changes in district- and school-level practices may result.